 Paul V. Galvin Fine Arts Center

-The Galvin Fine Arts Center is home to the academic programs for Art, Book Arts, Painting, Music/Music Education, Theatre, Radio/TV, Strategic Communication, and Multimedia Journalism as well as SAUtv and KALA Radio, two galleries, a black box theatre, recital hall, and auditorium.
+The Galvin Fine Arts Center is home to the academic programs for Art/Art Education, Book Arts, Painting, Music/Music Education, Theatre, Digital Media Production, PR/Strategic Communication, and Multimedia Journalism as well as SAUtv and KALA Radio, two galleries, a black box theatre, recital hall, and auditorium.

 Serves as the main stage venue with approximately 1,200 seats.